ralfvd/com.everspring/README.md

 ### Flow support

+*Triggers*
 Everspring ST-814
-*Triggers*

 - When temperature changes: triggers a flow when temperature changes
 - When humidity changes: triggers a flow when humidity changes
 - When battery changes: triggers a flow when battery level changes

+Everspring HSP02
+- When motion detected: triggers a flow when motion is detected
+- When motion detection ends: triggers a flow when motion detection ends

 *Conditions*

+Everspring ST-814
+- No conditions defined at this moment

+Everspring HSP02
-No conditions defined at this moment
+- No conditions defined at this moment

 *Actions*

+Everspring ST-814
+- No actions defined

+Everspring HSP02
 - No actions defined

 ### Speech